Directions for Conservatory Measures to Abubakar Khan—

 Whereas the Bankruptcy and Insolvency Act (the Act) provides the Superintendent of Bankruptcy (the Superintendent) with the general power to supervise the administration of all estates and matters to which the Act applies;

-Whereas Marshall Sone (the trustee) is the holder of an individual licence as trustee in bankruptcy;
+Whereas Martin Daniel Bell (the trustee) was the holder of an individual licence as trustee in bankruptcy;

-Whereas Marshall Sone Receiver and Trustee Limited is the holder of a corporate licence as trustee in bankruptcy;
+Whereas Graham Mathew Inc. was the holder of a corporate licence as trustee in bankruptcy;